How to Measure Toilet Rough-In Without Removing Toilet

 Strategies for Effective Measurement

-1. Ensure the tape is level: For the most reliable measurement, keep the tape straight and level throughout the process.
+1. Ensure the tape is level: Keep the tape straight and level for the most accurate measurement.

-3. Document your measurements: Keeping a written record of your measurements will help prevent any confusion later on.
+3. Document your measurements: Writing down your measurements will help avoid any mix-ups later.

 Key Takeaways

-• Essential tools for measuring toilet rough-in include a measuring tape, notepad and pen, flashlight, and gloves.
+• To measure toilet rough-in, you’ll need a measuring tape, notepad and pen, flashlight, and gloves.

-• Always keep the tape level, double-check your measurements, and maintain accurate records for the best results.
+• Always keep the tape level, double-check your measurements, and keep accurate records for the best results.

 Step-by-Step Guide to Measuring Toilet Rough-In Without Removing the Toilet